LeakyAbstractions/blog/quotes/_posts/2011-02-14-languages.md

   author: Erik Naggum
 ---

-Languages shape the way we think, or don't.
+Languages shape the way we think, or don’t.